 Can a queen bee sting you?

 A queen bee has a stinger and is capable of stinging humans.
-In practice, they very rarely sting humans and reserve their wrath for other queen bees and the developing pupae inside queen cells.
 Their stinger is smooth rather than barbed, so they can potentially sting on multiple occasions without dying.
+In practice, they rarely sting humans and reserve offensive attacks for other queen bees and the developing pupae inside queen cells.

 People assume the queen bee will stand out like a sore thumb.
 The reality is that they’re tricky to spot, especially for a newcomer to beekeeping.
-The best way to find them is to incorporate a range of search tactics all at once.
-Look for a bee that has a different color with a longer abdomen.
-At the same time look for gaps being made by the colony for one bee as it crosses the frame.
+The best way to find them is to incorporate a range of search tactics.
+Look for a bee that has a different color with an extended abdomen.
+At the same time, look for gaps made by the colony for one bee as it crosses the frame.
 You may also see a fascinating flower arrangement of bees, with the queen in the center.